-10. U. T. Austin: Redesignation of the Judy Spence Frank Fellowship for Excellence in the College of Education as the Judy Spence Tate Fellowship for Excellence. -- The Board, upon recommendation of the Asset Management Committee, redesignated the Judy Spence Frank Fellowship for Excellence in the College of Education at The University of Texas at Austin as the Judy Spence Tate Fellowship for Excellence.
+10. U. T. Austin: Judy Spence Frank Fellowship for Excellence in the College of Education - Recommendation to Redesignate as the Judy Spence Tate Fellowship for Excellence.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that the Judy Spence Frank Fellowship for Excellence in the College of Education at U. T. Austin be redesignated as the Judy Spence Tate Fellowship for Excellence.

-This redesignation was made with the concurrence of the donors to reflect the new married name of Mrs. Judy Spence Tate.
+This recommendation is being made with the concurrence of the donor and to reflect her new married name.